intmus/inttheory22-23/_13-phrasing-texture/a2-tx-periods.md

 ---
 layout: chapter
-title: 13a Lesson - The Period
+title: 13a Discussion - The Period
 ---

 # Class discussion